Henry Morgentaler: CARAL

 In 1974, a group of abortion rights activists founded the Canadian Association for the Repeal of the Abortion Law (CARAL) in Ottawa.
 The aim of CARAL was to support Morgentaler's challenge of the 1969 abortion law requiring approval of a Therapeutic Abortion Committee (TAC) before an abortion could be legally performed (without requiring TACs to be formed or to meet).
 The organization formed provincial and local chapters across Canada and helped to raise funds for Morgentaler's legal fees.
 The group also supported Morgentaler's use of vacuum aspiration under local anesthetic as safer and less invasive than the dilation and curettage (D&C) that was traditionally performed at hospitals for abortions or after miscarriages.
-The development of medical abortion has also reduced maternal mortality.
+The development of medical abortion has also reduced maternal mortality associated with non-medically assisted abortions.